-Not offering AMP will not in any way hurt your site as AMP don’t trigger any penalty, but your websites will be missing a feature that competitors may offer thus losing potential traffic there when people using their mobile devices show a preference to AMP instead of regular mobile pages like yours.
+Not offering AMP will not in any way damage your site as AMP don’t trigger any penalty, but your websites will be missing a feature that competitors may offer thus losing potential traffic there when people using their mobile devices show a preference to AMP instead of regular mobile pages like yours.

 Also, research shows that the bounce rate can be as high as 58% for web pages that take nearly ten seconds to load.
 Using the AMP format will make it far more compelling for people to consume and engage with more content.

 Will Google rank me higher if I turn to AMP?

 To my knowledge, there is not a direct relation between AMP and more top rankings in mobile SERPs.
 Although it is a fact that Google favors mobile pages that are faster (that’s the intent behind AMP), so AMP may take part in Google’s mobile ranking algorithm shortly.

 Does the public understand the AMP importance precisely?

 AMP as a new feature is not clear right amongst business owners and webmasters.
 Currently available only for mobile with big publishers already adopted it, there is little acceptance in regards to SMBs.
 There’s also some coding to do, things to set up and maintained and of course, costs associated with all those.